AboutContactTermsPrivacy PolicyRefund Policy

 For most first-time visitors, the best compromise is to arrive in the late afternoon.
 That gives enough time to settle in daylight and still lets the outing drift into a more memorable early-evening mood.

 If comfort matters most, start around mid-afternoon and avoid making sunset the only goal.
 If photos matter more, arrive roughly 90 minutes before sunset so there is time to choose a mat position, take a few daylight frames, and still stay through the warmer sky color.
-Arriving only at sunset often creates the worst combination: everyone wants the same view, but nobody has settled yet.
+Arriving only at sunset creates the worst combination: everyone wants the same view, but nobody has settled yet.

 Season changes the answer.
 Spring and autumn are forgiving because sitting outside for 2 hours feels realistic.
 Summer asks for more shade, lighter food, and less pressure to stay in one exact spot.
 In winter, Yeouido can still be a good river walk, but calling it a picnic becomes less realistic unless the stay is short and the plan includes a nearby indoor break.